 According to a research, businesses who are using in-app messaging are retaining 3.5X more users compared to those who are not adopting the new technology.
 So it is now time your business must initiate in-app chat and some of the valuable best practices for proper in-app messaging are discussed below:

-No matter how crisp you have written a message, too many words can be frustrating for users & ruin your chance to actively engage them with your actual features.
+No matter how crisply you have written a message, too many words can be frustrating for users & ruin your chance to actively engage them with your actual features.
 Instead, make your in-app chats visually astonishing by using images and videos.
-Your user will interact with these type of messages more rather only written copy.
+Your user will interact with these types of messages more rather than only written copies.

 Take a look at the image below.

 Here you can see popular image and story sharing platform Tumblr is interacting with its customers using images.
 To collect user’s’ preferences and customize their experience, Tumblr uses picture board.
 Images are more likely to attract your users than written words.
 So, instead of only words try visually engaging images or videos to welcome or engage with your customers respectively new and old.

 2. Celebrate your users’ milestones through in-app communication:

 What can be more fun if your downloaded app wants to celebrate your birthday?
 Nothing!
 The ultimate goal for all these messages is to be funny and personal.

 If an app can remember your birthday or any other special day by awarding you a coupon. it will bring a smile to your face.

 Also, rewarding your app users when they hit a certain milestone will keep them engaged with the app.
 It is found that players of smartphone games consider reward just as precious as a challenge.
 So game developers put rewards for players after completion of certain challenges.